-Within the Clyde MSF, consideration will be given to seed collection, plant propagation program, translocation of juvenile and mature native plants and the reuse of vegetation in accordance with REMM B4.
+Within the Clyde MSF, consideration will be given to seed collection plant propagation program, translocation of juvenile and mature native plants and the reuse or relocation of vegetation such as large woody debris, in accordance with REMM B4, B7 and B8.
 Consistent with discussions with Sydney Metro and the ER, review and advice has been submitted separately to this FFMP (Umwelt, July 2022) to meet the requirements of the condition.
-GLC are currently working with Sydney Metro and the ER to ensure the appropriate implementation of this condition on the Clyde MSF site.
+GLC are currently working with

+REVISION NO: H ISSUE DATE: 14/01/2024 PAGE 53 OF 118 Sydney Metro and the ER to ensure the appropriate implementation of this condition on the Clyde MSF site.
 This will include further consideration of the feasibility to translocate Acacia pubescens from the site.